Gabe3L/gaia/README.md

 - **Graphics Processing Unit (GPU)**:
   - **Recommended**: A modern GPU with CUDA capability (Compute Capability >= 3.0).
-  - **Optional**: GPU acceleration can be disabled, though there will be a significant drop in performance
+  - **Optional**: GPU acceleration can be disabled, though expect a significant drop in performance

 ## Installation Guide